 - 1. Obtain member's agreement to participate in case management. - 2.
-Assessment of member's past medical history, current health status, functional evaluation and safety. - 3.
+Assessment of member's past medical history, current health status, functional evaluation, and safety. - 3.
 Documentation of clinical and socio/economic history. - 4.
 Assessment of cultural and linguistic needs. - 5.
 Identification of the medical/behavioral treatment plan. - 6.
-Evaluation of community resources and available benefits needed to meet the member's healthcare needs. - 7.
-Evaluation of the member's educational needs related to their health status and treatment plan. - 8.
-Evaluation of the member/family decision making skills including healthcare advanced directives. - 9.
+Evaluation of community resources and available benefits needed to meet the member's healthcare needs.

+- 7. Evaluation of the member's educational needs related to their health status and treatment plan. - 8.
+Evaluation of the member/family decision-making skills, including healthcare advanced directives. - 9.
 Development of a case management plan including problems, prioritized goals, and interventions. - 10.
 Identification of barriers in meeting the case management plan. - 11.
 Identification of schedule for follow-up with the member. - 12.
 Development and communication of a self-management plan for the member. - 13.
-Assessment of progress against the case management plan.
+Assessment of progress against the case management plan. - 14.
+Provider may access the member's care plan for their assigned members on the provider portal.

-Providers may refer MHS Health /Network Health members for case management services by contacting MHS Health Medical Management or by using the MHS Healthcare Coordination Services Referral Request Form.
+Providers may refer MHS Health/Network Health members for case management services by contacting MHS Health Medical Management or by using the MHS Healthcare Coordination Services Referral Request Form.
 You can obtain a copy by accessing the MHS Health website or by calling the provider Inquiry Line.

-To refer a member for case management services, please contact Medical Services on the MHS Health Provider Inquiry Line 1-800-222-9831, when prompted say, "authorization request" and the next prompt say, "case manager."
+To refer a member for case management services, please contact Medical Services on the MHS Health Provider Inquiry Line at 1-800-222-9831, follow prompts to "authorization requests" and then next prompt say "case manager."